nygeog/beh_public/meetings/readme.md

 ---

+##2015-04-21

+Working on:

+* RdP mapping for study participant interviews.

-* Send the NAAS data to Matt P. that I sent to Kate.
+* Sent the NAAS data to Matt P. that I sent to Kate.

 ##2015-04-14